 The evolution of the TTC subway map

-From day one, the TTC has (mostly) stuck to its policy of naming its stations after roads, excluding "avenue," "road," and other suffixes, or landmarks artfully distilled into a single word: "Museum," "Osgoode," "Union."
+From day one, the TTC has mostly stuck to its policy of naming its stations after roads, excluding avenue, road, and other suffixes, or landmarks artfully distilled into a single word: Museum, Osgoode, Union for examples.

 The creator of the famous lettering, the eponymous Edward Johnston, taught Eric Gill, whose own iconic Gill Sans typeface is often confused for the (officially) unnamed TTC font.

-In 1963, with the arrival of the University line, Toronto's first subway expansion, the map was altered and the famous U shape was born, making St. George briefly a terminal station.
+In 1963, with the arrival of the University line, Toronto's first subway expansion, the map was altered and the famous U-shape was born, making St. George briefly a terminal station.

 The Bloor-Danforth line wasn't always marked in green.
-Early on-board subway maps used red for the Yonge-University line—matching the original red Gloucester trains—from Eglinton to St. George and yellow for subway from Keele to Woodbine, the original kick-off points.
+Early on-board subway maps used red for the Yonge-University line—matching the original red Gloucester trains—from Eglinton to St. George, and yellow for subway from Keele to Woodbine, the original kick-off points.

-The Bloor-Danforth line appears to have gone green with its first expansion, which took trains to Islington and Warden - into Etobicoke and Scarborough - in 1968.
+The Bloor-Danforth line appears to have gone green with its first expansion, which took trains to Islington and Warden, into Etobicoke and Scarborough, in 1968.

-By this time the TTC subway had settled on the now-familiar black background design for its rapid transit map.
+By this time, the TTC subway had settled on the now-familiar black background design for its rapid transit map.
 A minor tweak a short time later would remove the gentle curve north after Main Street station in favour of an angular hockey stick sweep.

-The rapid pace of transit expansion continued in the The 1970s.
+The rapid pace of transit expansion continued in the 1970s.
 The Yonge-University line was extended to York Mills, then Finch, and the Spadina line opened in 1978, the legacy of a bitter and protracted battle against running a highway from Eglinton down Spadina Avenue.

 Minor additions to the subway map appeared with the addition of Kipling and Kennedy stations in 1981, bringing the Bloor-Danforth line to its present state.
 Plans to run the west end of the track down to Sherway Gardens and possibly to Mississauga would later fizzle.

 Over the next 18 years—more than the time it had taken to dig out tracks under University Avenue and complete and expand the Bloor-Danforth line—the TTC would add only two more stations, North York Centre in 1987 and Downsview in 1996, which resulted in only minor tweaks to the wayfinding material.

-(More trivia: North York Centre station is something of an oddity because it was installed between Finch and Sheppard long after the line had opened.
+Incidentally, North York Centre station is something of an oddity because it was installed between Finch and Sheppard long after the line had opened.